EvanHahn/evanhahn-dot-com/src/markdown-posts/2012-12-17-resources-from-my-5th-semester.md

 ## Introduction to Computer Organization (EECS 370)

-- EECS 370 had me writing a few projects with LC-2K, a fake assembly language.
-I [made a list of some little tricks](https://evanhahn.com/?page_id=1330) you can do with LC-2K.
 - EECS 370's projects are mostly in C, and I found ["Essential C"](http://cslibrary.stanford.edu/101/EssentialC.pdf), a document put out by Stanford, to be incredibly helpful.
 Not a resource I made, but one that I found incredibly useful.
 - I made a ["stuff to study" for the first exam](https://evanhahn.com/wp-content/uploads/2012/10/EECS_370_exam_1.txt).
 Not exactly a study guide, but might be useful.
 - My friends and I made [a study guide for the second exam](https://evanhahn.com/wp-content/uploads/2012/10/EECS-370-exam-2-study-guide.txt), which was actually pretty sweet.